Rutuja-Takale/delta-demo/README.md

 # delta-demo
-This is demo to explore github
+This is demo to explore github.